ethanporcaro/tracking-toolkit/README.md

 > I recommend using `File > Save Incremental` in Blender's menu each time you make a new take.

 The data is recorded in subframes and won't necessarily match the framerate in Blender's Output Properties.
-Keyframe data is saved as fast as OpenVR provides it (usually the framerate you set for your VR headset).
+Keyframe data is saved as fast as OpenXR provides it (usually the refresh rate of your VR headset).

-When OpenVR is connected, the tracker previews will max out at 60 fps in Blender's scene view.
+When OpenXR is connected, the tracker previews will max out at 60 fps in Blender's scene view.
 However, the data is saved at full precision when playing it back.

 When you press the space bar, the realtime tracking will temporarily pause and the recorded take will play.